ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 ```
 ## Create a *Dockerfile*
 After having the code, next we need to create a *Dockerfile* which contains instructions that can be used to build a Docker container.
 For this example, we only use several essential and useful instructions.
 I will walk the [Dockerfile](./Dockerfile) line by line:
 ```
 FROM python:3.8.1-slim
 ```
 A Dockerfile must begin with a `FROM` instruction, initializing a new build stage and specifying a **basic image**.
 Here I choose the `python:3.8.1-slim` image.
-According to the image name, you may know that the Python version I pick is `3.8.1`.
+From name, you may know that the Python version I pick is `3.8.1`.
 There are several variants of Python images.
 The postfix `-slim` here means that the image only contains **the minimal packages** needed to run Python.
 You can check [here](https://hub.docker.com/_/python) to see all the available options and based on your need, choose the Python base image for your use case.

 ```